JTMarcu/gandalf/README.md

 ## Future Enhancements
 - Add support for additional texts from Tolkien's legendarium.
 - Experiment with other lightweight local models for improved performance.
+- Enhance the Gradio interface with additional features like context visualization.

 ---
 **"A wizard is never late, nor is he early, he arrives precisely when he means to."**